Every Learner. Future Ready.

-Any CRCSD parent and student may attend through a simple application process.
+Complete the simple application process to place you/your student into the lottery.
 There are no other requirements other than a desire to attend the school.
 In its first year (2022-23), the school will be open to any 9th or 10th grader interested in attending.
 The second year the school will welcome juniors and in the third year, seniors, at which point the magnet school will be a 9-12 school.
 While our first year will focus only on grades 9 & 10, the school will develop into a 9-12 school over a period of 3 years.
 So, students beginning in the magnet school in year one will be able to graduate at this school.

 Who should enroll?